microsoft/fhir-proxy/docs/configuration.md

 ## Everything Patient Pre Processor
 This pre-processing module implements a limited `$everything` at the patient level.
 It returns the Patient and up to 5000 related resources for the Patient.
 Paging or other query parameters are not currently supported.

 <I>Notes:</br> This module is provided as a building block example.
-If used in production, returned resource limitation of 5000 should be noted to end users</br>This module should be executed after all request modifying pre-processors since it will call the FHIR server and stop execution of other pre-processors.</I>
+If used in production, the returned resource limitation of 5000 should be noted to end users.</br> This module should be executed after all requests modifying pre-processors since it will call the FHIR server and stop execution of other pre-processors.</I>

 ---